cloudntainer/crud-python/docs/guides/ARCHITECTURE.md

 ## ⚙️ System Overview

+- **Target Audience**:

-- **Target Audience**: This architecture is aimed at LatAm Airlines data analysts, developers, and business intelligence teams who require robust data processing and analysis capabilities.
+  - This architecture is aimed at fullstack developers teams who require robust data processing and analysis capabilities.

 - **Use Case**: